-In his videos, Enzo Caputo informs potential clients of ‘100 percent legal’ loopholes in the global automatic exchange of tax information system.
-He advises on how to ‘fly under the radar’ by investing outside of the banking system in gold, real estate trusts, classic cars or artifacts, such as original signatures of Einstein.
+In his videos, Enzo Caputo informs potential clients of ‘100% legal’ loopholes in the global exchange of tax information.
+He advises how to ‘fly under the radar’ by investing outside of the banking system in gold, real estate trusts, classic cars, and even artifacts.

 Enzo Caputo strongly denies that his Zurich-based Caputo & Partners practice assists tax evaders.
 His videos are part educational and part ‘pure marketing instrument with the goal of shaking up clients emotionally and to bring them to give me a call’, he told swissinfo.ch in a written statement.

 The end goal is to persuade clients to come clean by entering voluntary disclosure schemes.
-“My core business is to make clients’ money legal using such programmes,” he said.
-The purpose of moving assets out of banks is to buy clients time until they have received the best legal advice and identified the best means of declaring assets.
+“My core business is to make clients’ money legal using such programs,” he said.
+The purpose of moving assets out of banks is to buy clients time until they receive the best legal advice and identify the best means of declaring assets.

 The grey area of ‘legal’ tax evasion and avoidance

-Pressure groups, such as Public Eye, have had lawyers and other intermediaries like Caputo in their sights ever since the Panama Papers leaks of a year ago, which exposed the role of middle men in setting up questionable offshore companies and trusts.
+Pressure groups, such as Public Eye, had lawyers and other intermediaries like Caputo in their sights ever since the Panama Papers leaks.
+That exposed the role of middlemen in setting up questionable offshore companies and trusts.

-“I’m not sure this is what we need to make Switzerland’s financial centre compliant with international standards,” he explained.
-“While these measures are legal, they are bound to attract people who will seek to exploit them for darker purposes, such as money laundering.”
+“I’m not sure this is what we need to make Switzerland’s financial center compliant with international standards,” he explained.
+“While these measures are legal, they attract people who seek to exploit them for darker purposes, such as money laundering.”